 Want to get more tips for preparing the case questions?
 We are handing hard copies of “Case Interview questions for tech companies” for applicants who have applied to our Talentpool during May 2018.
 So now is definitely a great time to apply!

 Startups are looking for self-starters, people who make things happen.
-Hustling yourself in is just the first thing how you show what you can do.
 In the current job market, you, business folks, are, in that unfortunate position that there isn’t as a shouting lack of talents as there is on the developer side.
-Also, the cultural differences play a more significant role in business roles, so the companies less are less enthusiastic to hire international talent.
-Therefore, getting yourself hired requires some extra hustle!
+Also, the cultural differences play a more significant role in business roles, so the companies are less enthusiastic to hire international talent.
+Therefore, getting yourself hired requires some extra preparation!
 There are two things you should definitely do to show your interest:

 Answer emails fast – The email culture (particularly in Silicon Valley) differs our one the way that the emails are expected to be answered very quickly.
 Keeping your employer waiting over a day starts to be a negative sign.